stephanemora/azure-docs.fr-fr/articles/automation/update-management/pre-post-scripts.md

 .DESCRIPTION
   This script is intended to be run as a part of Update Management pre/post-scripts.
-  It requires a RunAs account.
+  It requires the Automation account's system-assigned managed identity.

 .PARAMETER SoftwareUpdateConfigurationRunContext
   This is a system variable which is automatically passed in by Update Management during a deployment.